SpaceManiac/SpacemanDMM/src/dreamchecker/README.md

 ### Final variables

 Use the above definition of VAR_FINAL to declare vars as `SpacemanDMM_final`, `var/SpacemanDMM_final/foo` such that overriding their value isn't permitted by types that inherit it.
 ```
 /a/type
 	VAR_FINAL/foo = somevalue
 ```

+### Private / Protected procs

+Use `set SpacemanDMM_private_proc = 1` and `set SpacemanDMM_protected_proc = 1` to set procs as private and protected respectively.

+* Private procs can only be called by things of exactly the same type
+* Protected procs can only be call by things of the same type or subtypes

+Additionally, Private procs cannot be overridden.

+### Private / Protected vars

+Use the above definitions of VAR_PRIVATE and VAR_PROTECTED to declare vars as `SpacemanDMM_private`/`SpacemanDMM_protected`.
+These function the same way as the proc versions.

 ### Should not sleep